panacloud/bootcamp-2020/README.md

 Build your own Servlerless Slack (slack.com) App and APIs using GraphQL Subscriptions and other AWS Serverless Technolgies

 Also implement a billing system where you can charge to the tenant on the basis of AWS cost plus markup basis.

+It would be ideal if you can building an Serverless SaaS environment where the complexity of multi-tenancy is largely hidden away from developers using Lambda layers,

 Note: You will have to track how much AWS resources each tenant is consuming, and build a seprate Admin App and API for this.